 The Tithe Applotment listing shows John Ryan renting 1 rod and 5 perches from the Earl of Bessborough.
 One household removed from him is a Patrick Ryan renting the same amount of land from the Earl of Bessborough.
 If you scan the list for Banaher, Logriach, and Piltown above, you’ll see among those in the vicinity of John Ryan who were also renting from the Earl of Bessborough Philip Oats, Simon Tobin, and Michael Dalton.
 Oates/Oats is, of course, the maiden name of John Ryan’s wife, and it seems to me very likely that Philip is related to Margaret Oates Ryan.
 Tobin is the maiden name of the wife of John and Margaret’s son Valentine.
 In my previous posting, I noted that when John and Margaret Oates Ryan’s daughter Judith was baptized 3 August 1806 in the Templeorum parish, her baptismal sponsors were Watt Dalton and Mary Manning — hence my interest in the name Michael Dalton here.

-I don’t have proof positive that the John Ryan of this 1828 Tithe Applotment listing is the same John Ryan who married Margaret Oates, and I have found no record of when that John Ryan died, but it’s tempting to think that this Tithe Applotment record points us to that very same John Ryan.
-No record that I’ve found tells us when John Ryan was born, either.
+I don’t have proof positive that the John Ryan of this 1828 Tithe Applotment listing is the same John Ryan who married Margaret Oates, but there are a number of reasons for concluding that this John Ryan may well be John Ryan with wife Margaret Oates, and that John may have lived up to the time that Griffith’s Valuation was made.
+No record that I’ve found tells us when John Ryan was born or died, by the way.
 Given that his first son, the first Valentine, was baptized in 1805, it seems likely that John Ryan and Margaret Oates were both born before or around about 1785.
 A man born in or somewhat before 1785 could certainly have been living in 1828.

-In the same parish of Fiddown, in the townland of Dowling between Piltown and Mullinavat in 1828, a Thomas Ryan is renting 41 acres 2 rod 16 perches of land from the Earl of Bessborough.
-This Thomas Ryan and the Patrick Ryan found close to John Ryan on this Tithe Applotment record, all three living in the civil parish of Fiddown and all renting land from the Earl of Bessborough, certainly catch my eye.
+Also in the civil parish of Fiddown, in the townland of Dowling between Piltown and Mullinavat on the Tithe Applotment of 1828, a Thomas Ryan is listed renting 41 acres 2 rod 16 perches of land from the Earl of Bessborough.
+This Thomas Ryan and a Patrick Ryan also found on the Tithe Applotment record living in the civil parish of Fiddown, all three renting land from the Earl of Bessborough, certainly catch my eye.
 Remember that Patrick Ryan who shows up as a baptismal sponsor when Valentine and Bridget Tobin Ryan’s son William was baptized on 12 September 1841 in Mullinavat, whom I told you in a previous posting I cannot place?

 You may also recall that I told you in my previous posting that I wonder if the reason John Ryan with wife Margaret Oates appears to be moving from Piltown (from Belline and Rogerstown, specifically) to Milltown and then Harristown in the period 1806-1815 is that he was doing work of some sort for the Ponsonby family.
 This would make sense of his relocation in this time frame from one Ponsonby-Briscoe place to another.
 It also makes sense to think, it seems to me, that if John was doing some kind of skilled labor, possibly stone-cutting, for the Ponsonby family, he kept a pied à terre for his family in Piltown as he was moving about in the early 19thcentury — and this is another reason I’m inclined to think it’s very possible that the John Ryan listed on the Tithe Applotment in Fiddown parish in Banaher, Logriach, and Piltown is John Ryan with wife Margaret Oates.

-I should conclude this discussion of records beyond the Templeorum parish records that may refer to John Ryan with wife Margaret Oates by noting that a John Ryan appears on Griffith’s Valuationin 1850 in the townland of Belline and Rogerstown renting land 3 rods of land from the Earl of Bessborough, and another (or the same?)
-John Ryan is in Piltown, renting a house, office, and yard 35 and 37 from the Earl of Bessborough.
-If either of these is John with wife Margaret Oates, he would seem to be very advanced in years at this time, given his probable date of birth based on when his first son was baptized.
+As I have noted above, a John Ryan appears on Griffith’s Valuation in 1849 in the townland of Belline and Rogerstown renting land 3 rods of land from the Earl of Bessborough, and also in Banagher (i.e., Piltown), renting a house, office, and garden from the Earl of Bessborough.
+I have told you that I suspect these two John Ryans are the same man.
+Because the location in which this John Ryan is living and renting property in 1849 matches the location in which John Ryan with wife Margaret Oates lived in previous documents, I’m tempted to conclude that this John Ryan of the Griffith’s Valuation records for Belline and Rogerstown and Piltown is the man who married Margaret Oates — though he’d obviously be advanced in years at this time, given his probable date of birth based on when his first son was baptized.

 This record alone illustrates the difficulty of concluding with any certainty that a man with a common name whom you happen on in Irish records of this period, who seems to be living in the vicinity in which you have definitely placed your family, is definitely your ancestor.
 As I hope the preceding discussion has shown you, the best way you can try to sort the people you’re researching is by combining research in the registers of the Catholic parish in which you know your family lived — paying careful attention to who shows up as witnesses to marriages and sponsors for baptisms, and where the parish record says your family lived — with research in extra-parish records that may or may not contain information about your family.